Unified Framework for Identity and Imagined Action Recognition from EEG patterns

-The document is structured as follows.
-Section~\ref{sec:related} explores the significant works from the scientific literature in terms of EEG representation and interpretation, as well as the existing datasets of EEG data.
+The paper is structured as follows.
+Section~\ref{sec:related} presents significant works from the scientific literature in terms of EEG representation and interpretation, as well as the existing datasets of EEG data.
 Section~\ref{sec:method} describes in detail our proposed solution for action recognition and user identification/verification.
-Section~\ref{sec:experiments} defines the adopted experimental protocol and provides comments on the experimental results.
-Section~\ref{sec:subset} offers speculative considerations about future directions of this work, such as the use of a subset of electrode terminals for everyday use of BCI systems.
+Section~\ref{sec:experiments} defines the adopted experimental protocol and provides in-depth comments and analyses on the experimental results.